jishanarora/joegodard.github.io/README.md

 These commands will link your local and remote repositories and push the local file to the GitHub repository.

 ### Setting up GitHub Pages
 Now that the repository has been setup, we just have to pick a theme and see the result.

+Andrew Etter also describes some of the benefits of using static websites, such as the one we are hosting here.
+The primary benefit is that they are very simple; they don't need to connect to a server-side application or database, and there is little risk of crashes.
+They are easy to develop and are perfect for tasks such as documentation, where it is really only text being displayed.

 7. **Pick a Theme**
 Click the settings tab in the GitHub Repository, then Pages, then Pick Theme.